jh2946/deckrepo/README.md

 # DeckRepo

-DeckRepo is a flash card web application where users can submit flash cards.
+DeckRepo is a web application where users can submit, publish, and review flash cards. <small>yes it's a login + CRUD app i'm weak ;-;</small>

 This is currently a school project so for the time being it has a lot of security flaws.
 If I do develop this into a full-blown project and deploy I'll certainly patch them.